Travel Guide Customize Your Trip

 Nepal trekking presents walking around, the ground of yaks and yetis, Stupas and legendry Sherpa, the most outstanding celebration escapade trekking in Nepal onward and travelers target with remarkable countryside side, the summit of the highest mountains on the globe, snow white Himalaya passes, glaciers and ice falls, superlative Himalaya landscapes and remote framework.

-Nepal has a wide range of the earth’s topography
+Nepal has a wide range of the earth’s topography.

 Nepal is a country of exceptional biodiversity and a beautiful natural environment.
-Here, a wide range of the earth’s topography and climate zones include a diverse range of ecosystems from the tropical jungles of the Terai to the arctic conditions of the Himalayan highlands.
+Here, the earth’s topography and climate zones include a diverse range of ecosystems, from the tropical jungles of the Terai to the arctic conditions of the Himalayan highlands.

 Nepal’s 20 protected areas cover 23.23 percent of its land.
-Its 10 national parks, three wildlife reserves, six conservation areas, and one hunting reserve cover various geographical locations from the sub-tropical Terai jungles to the arctic Himalayan region.
+Its ten national parks, three wildlife reserves, six conservation areas, and one hunting reserve cover various geographical locations from the sub-tropical Terai jungles to the arctic Himalayan region.

-Kathmandu, Bhaktapur, Patan, etc are culturally and traditionally important cities for observing the Nepalese diverse religions.
+Kathmandu, Bhaktapur, Patan, etc., are culturally and traditionally important cities for observing the diverse Nepalese religions.
 Hindus, Buddhists, Muslims, Christians, and people of other religions live together here in perfect harmony.

-Nepal has various racial and ethnic communities
+Nepal has various racial and ethnic communities.

-Nepal offers the best wildlife safari
+Nepal offers the best wildlife safari.

 Outdoor adventure sports in Nepal